 meet the internal dispute resolution requirements, in relation to the banking sector, has the meaning given by clause 5.1 of Schedule 3.

+nominated representative has the meaning given by subparagraph 1.13(1)(c)(i).

 outsourced service provider has the meaning given by rule 1.10.

+partnership account, with a data holder, means an account with a data holder that is held by or on behalf of a partnership or the partners in a partnership.

 product data request has the meaning given by rule 2.3.

 product data request service has the meaning given by rule 1.12.